 Please accept our apologies that this incident occurred.
-We are committed to maintain the privacy of personal information in our possession and have taken many precautions to safeguard it.
+We are committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
 We continually evaluate and modify our practices and internal controls to enhance the security and privacy of your personal information.

-If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at with this incident and knowledgeable on what you can do to protect against misuse of your information.
-The response line is available .
+If you have any further questions regarding this incident, please call our dedicated and confidential to response line that we have set up to respond to questions at this response line is staffed professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of information.
+The response line is available d with

 Sincerely,

-Corvias
+Suffolk University 73 Tremont Street

-OTHER IMPORTANT INFORMATION
+- OTHER IMPORTANT INFORMATION -

-1. Enrolling in Complimentary Credit Monitoring.
-Activate IdentityWorks Credit 3B Now in Three Easy Steps 2.
-ENROLL by: VISIT the Experian IdentityWorks website to enroll: PROVIDE the Activation Code: Exp ou have questions about the product, need assistance with identity restoration or would like an alternative to enrolling in the product of the identity works online, please contact Experian's customer care team at a great section.
-Be prepared to provide a germent number as proof of eligibility for the identity restoration services by Experian.
-ADDITIONAL DETAILS REGARDING YOUR EXPERIAN IDENTITYWORKS CREDIT 3B MEMBERSHIP: A cı redit card is not required for enrollment in Experian IdentityWorks Credit 3B.
+1. Enrolling in Complimentary 12-Month Credit Monitoring

+Activate Identity Works Credit 3 B Now in Three Easy Steps

+1. ENROLL by: (Your code will not work after this date.)
+2. VISIT the Experian IdentityWorks website to enroll: 3.
+PROVIDE the Activation Code: enrollii have questions about the product, need assistance with identity restoration, or would like an alternative to ag in Experian IdentityWorks online, please contact Experian's customer care team at Beat to provide engagement number as proof of eligibility for the identity restoration services by an.

+ADDITIONAL DETAILS REGARDING YOUR 12-MONTH EXPERIAN IDENTITYWORKS CREDIT 3B MEMBERSHIP:

+A credit card is not required for enrollment in Experian IdentityWorks Credit 3B.

 You can contact Experian immediately without needing to enroll in the product regarding any fraud issues.
 Identity Restoration specialists are available to help you address credit and non-credit related fraud.
-Onc e you enroll in Experian IdentityWorks, you will have access to the following additional features: Experian credit report at signup: See what information is associated with your credit file.
-Daily credit reports are available for online members only.
-Credit Monitoring: Actively monitors Experian, Equifax and Transunion files for indicators of fraud.
-Experian IdentityWorks ExtendCARETM: You receive the same high-level of Identity Restoration support even after your Experian IdentityWorks membership has expired. \$1 Million Identity Theft Insurance: Provides coverage for certain costs and unauthorized electronic fund transfers.
-Activate your membership today at or call to register with the activation code . of id at you can do to protect your information: There are additional actions you can consider taking to reduce the chances dentity theft or fraud on your account(s).
-Please refer to the protect you have any questions about IdentityWorks, need help understanding something on your credit report or suspect that an in on your credit report may be fraudulent, please contact Experian's customer care team at the protect your protect your protect your protect your protect your protect that an in on your credit report may be fraudulent, please contact Experian's customer care team at the protect your protect y Id herei fline members will be eligible to call for additional reports quarterly after enrolling. lentity theft insurance is underwritten by insurance company subsidiaries or affiliates of American International Group, Inc. (AIG).
-The description in is a summary and intended for informational purposes only and does not include all terms, conditions and exclusions of the policies described, se refer to the actual policies for terms, conditions, and exclusions of coverage.
+Once you enroll in Experian IdentityWorks, you will have access to the following additional features:

+- Experian credit report at signup: See what information is associated with your credit file.
+Daily credit reports are available for online members only. - Credit Monitoring: Actively monitors Experian, Equifax, and Transunion files for indicators of fraud. - Experian IdentityWorks ExtendCARETM: You receive the same high-level of Identity Restoration support even after your Experian IdentityWorks membership has expired. - \$1 Million Identity Theft Insurance: Provides coverage for certain costs and unauthorized electronic fund transfers.

+Activate your membership today at register with the activation code above. or call to What you can do to protect your information: There are additional actions you can con sider taking to r reduce the chances of identity theft or fraud on your account(s).
+Please refer to for this information.
+If you have any questions about Identity Works, need help understanding something on y our credit report or suspect that an item on your credit report may be fraudulent, please contact Expe rian's customer care team at

+^{} Offline members will be eligible to call for additional reports quarterly after enrolling.

+^{} Identity theft insurance is underwritten by insurance company subsidiaries or affiliates of American International Group, Inc. (AIG).
+The description herein is a summary and intended for informational purposes only and does not include all terms, conditions, and exclusions of the policies described.
+Please refer to the actual policies for terms, conditions, and exclusions of coverage.
 Coverage may not be available in all jurisdictions.

-2. Placing a Fraud Alert on Your Credit File.
+2. Placing a Fraud Alert on Your Credit File